 Low transmission-fluid levels will lead to poor lubrication, which can cause shifting problems and can even burn up the transmission.
 It is important to monitor your transmission fluid regularly, rather than adhere to a specific mileage marker.
 Healthy fluid will be pink and smell sweet, while bad transmission fluid will be darker red, or even brown, and smell burnt.
 Many cars will keep a transmission-fluid dipstick toward the back of the engine bay (the windshield side).
 However, some cars don’t have a dipstick for transmission fluid at all, and low or contaminated fluid will instead light a warning light on the dashboard—often the “check engine” light.

 Generally, if you have a manual transmission, plan to change the transmission fluid between 30,000 and 60,000 miles.
 That said, a vehicle under heavy strain (like a truck used to tow a boat or trailer) should have its manual transmission fluid changed at more frequent intervals.

 Likewise, automatic transmission fluid has a lifespan ranging from 30,000 to well over 100,000 miles.
 Consult your vehicle’s manual before bringing an automatic to your mechanic.

 Maintenance Before 90,000 Miles

-The hoses on your car carry coolant and, if you have it, power steering fluid.
-As the rubber ages, cracks can form, and a busted hose will cause trouble in a hurry, so have them checked and changed as needed, particularly as your car approaches 6-figure mileage.
+The hoses on your car carry coolant, power steering fluid, and gases for the air conditioning system.
+As the rubber ages, cracks can form, and a busted hose will cause trouble in a hurry, so have them checked and changed as needed, particularly as your car approaches six-figure mileage.

 Power Steering Fluid

-Low power steering fluid will cause hard steering or excessive noise while turning the wheel.
+Low power steering fluid will cause heavy steering or excessive noise while turning the wheel.
 Plan to flush and replace your power steering fluid around 75,000 miles, or when problems arise.

 Spark Plugs/Ignition System